sunshaoxuan/BoBDownloader/readme.md

      .\build.ps1
      ```

-   - This will create an executable file named `BoBDownloader_win.exe` in the `dist` folder.
+   - This will create an executable file named `BoBDownloader_win.exe` in the `release` folder.

 ### macOS and Linux Packaging